10 Things You Need to Know About Paul Gauguin

 Paul Gauguin left his mark on the nineteenth century thanks to his peculiar character and highly distinctive artistic style.
-Always in the search of a primitive world free from Western values, he also himself a certain discipline in his artistic approach.
+Always in the search of a primitive world, free from Western values, he also found a certain discipline in his artistic approach.
 Discover the painter Paul Gauguin through 10 anecdotes!

 Although his work is today undoubtedly among the most expensive in the world, during his lifetime Paul Gauguin had to live a very simple life.
 He worked as a banker for some time, but eventually he lost his job and decided to devote himself to art, which meant adopting a more modest lifestyle.